Finite-State Controllers for (Hidden-Model) POMDPs using Deep Reinforcement Learning: Experiments

 Unfortunately, we were unable to run the approach described in~\citet{DBLP:journals/jair/Carr0T21}, which also employs RNNs to extract FSCs.
 To our knowledge, the recently proposed \rfpg algorithm~\cite{hmpomdps} is the only available method that allows a direct comparison on HM-POMDPs within RQ2.
 The other approaches discussed in the related work, see~\Cref{sec:related}, consider different formulations.

 \paragraph{Benchmark Sets} The experimental evaluation is based on two benchmark sets.
-For RQ1, we use both original and enlarged POMDP models in the PRISM format~\cite{KNP11} from the~\saynt repository~\cite{DBLP:conf/cav/AndriushchenkoC21, andriushchenko23search}.
-For RQ2, we consider HM-POMDPs used in~\cite{hmpomdps}, excluding the DPM model with no observation features, to evaluate~\rfpg.
-Moreover, we constructed new HM-POMDPs by extending models from RQ1 and by scaling up the original \rfpg models.
-More details on the benchmarks are provided in~\Cref{appendix:model_setting}.
+For RQ1, we use both original and enlarged POMDP models in the PRISM format~\cite{KNP11} from the~\saynt repository~\cite{ andriushchenko23search}.
+For RQ2, we consider HM-POMDPs used to evaluate~\rfpg~\cite{hmpomdps}, excluding the DPM model with no observation features.
+Moreover, we constructed new HM-POMDPs by extending models used for RQ1 and by scaling up the original models in~\cite{hmpomdps}. \Cref{appendix:stats_section} provides more details on the benchmarks.
 The model statistics in~\Cref{tab:single_pomdp_results,tab:robust_results} are: $|S|$ is the maximum number of reachable states across all POMDPs, and $|I|$, $|Z|$, $|A|$ are the number of POMDPs, observations, and actions, respectively.
 The goal is to maximize the reachability probability or the reachability reward.
 Our benchmarks are challenging for DRL due to sparse rewards and dynamic discrete action spaces as discussed in~\Cref{appendix:dynamic_action_space}.